-Tufted carpet tiles having a pile of solution-dyed polyamide 6 with 100 % recycled content, a precoat based on recycled polyvinyl butyral (PVB) and a modified bitumen backing system with recycled filler.
+Tufted carpet tiles having a pile of solution-dyed virgin polyamide 6, a precoat based on recycled polyvinyl butyral (PVB) and a modified bitumen backing system with recycled filler.

-For tufted carpet tiles with a pile weight between 485 and 1300 g/m2, the recycled content (i.e. PA6 yarns, PVB and limestone filler) varies between 61 % and 70 %.
+For tufted carpet tiles with a pile weight between 485 and 1300 g/m2, the recycled content (i.e. PVB in the precoat and limestone filler in the bitumen backing) varies between 51 % and 43 %, depending on the amount of the virgin polyamide 6 yarns in the pile.
+The recycled content of the bitumen backing itself is 70 %.

 The declaration applies to a group of products with a pile weight varying between 485 and 1300 g/m2.
-The LCA results are calculated for products with a pile weight of 800 g/m2.
-LCA results for product groups having a minimum (485 g/m2) or maximum (1300 g/m2) pile weight can be taken from the corresponding tables of the annexe.
+The LCA results are calculated for products with a pile weight of 525 g/m2.
+LCA results for product groups having a minimum (485 g/m2), intermediate (800 g/m2) or maximum (1300 g/m2) pile weight can be taken from the corresponding tables of the annexe.